SCECcode/ucvm/README.md

 # License:
 The UCVM software is distributed under the BSD 3-Clause open-source license.
 Please see the [LICENSE.txt file](LICENSE.txt) for more information.

-# Preferred Reference
-If you use the UCVM software in your research, please include a reference to the following publication in your research publications.
-References help us obtain continued financial support for the development of the software.
-The preferred reference for the UCVM software is:

-* Small, P., Gill, D., Maechling, P. J., Taborda, R., Callaghan, S., Jordan, T. H., Ely, G. P., Olsen, K. B., & Goulet, C. A. (2017).
-The SCEC Unified Community Velocity Model Software Framework.
-Seismological Research Letters, 88(5). doi:10.1785/0220170082.